Founder and President

 Currently, James is an adjunct coach trainer for The Academies, a registered mentor coach with ICF, and coaches leaders around the world who want to have more fun, flow, and fulfillment in their lives.
 He has completed extensive training, coaching, and mentoring under the direction of Dr. William Larkin (Harvard) and Dr. Donald Johnson (Yale) of the Applied Neuroscience Institute and often incorporates neuroscience research, positive psychology literature, and strengths theories into the inside-out work he does with clients who are in transition.

-James resides in small-town North Carolina and is the proud dad of two kids (Clark and Charlotte) and one Siamese (Bella).
+James resides in small-town North Carolina and is the proud dad of two kids (Clark and Charlotte) and one cat (Cheetah King).
 James has aspirations to complete a PhD in Organizational Leadership, become a published author, and contribute meaningfully to the pursuit of happiness for millions of souls around the world.

 Academies Coaching Instructor